 In April 2015, Colorado created the Distillery Pub license – which operates similarly to a Colorado Brew Pub license.
-Like the Colorado Brew Pub license, and Vintner’s Restaurant license, the Colorado Distillery Pub license is a retail level liquor license and will go through the same process as a Colorado brew pub license and a obtain both a state and local approval after demonstrating that the distillery pub meets the reasonable requirements and the desires of the adult inhabitants of the neighborhood in which it will be situated.
+Like the Colorado Brew Pub license, and Vintner’s Restaurant license, the Colorado Distillery Pub License is a retail level liquor license and will go through the same process as most other Colorado on-premise licenses and a obtain both a state and local approval after demonstrating that the distillery pub meets the reasonable requirements and the desires of the adult inhabitants of the neighborhood in which it will be situated.
 Of course, in addition, Federal (TTB) approval is required before manufacturing alcohol.